 Transurethral resection of bladder tumor (TURBT).
-TURBT is a procedure to remove bladder cancers confined to the inner layers of the bladder, those which aren't yet muscle-invasive cancers.
-During the procedure, a surgeon passes a small wire loop through a cystoscope and into the bladder.
-The wire loop burns away cancer cells using an electric current.
-Alternatively, a high-energy laser may be used to destroy the cancer cells.
+TURBT is a procedure to diagnose bladder cancer and to remove cancers confined to the inner layers of the bladder — those that aren't yet muscle-invasive cancers.
+During the procedure, a surgeon passes an electric wire loop through a cystoscope and into the bladder.
+The electric current in the wire is used to cut away or burn away the cancer.
+Alternatively, a high-energy laser may be used.

-As part of the TURBT procedure, your doctor may recommend a one-time injection of cancer-killing medication (chemotherapy) into your bladder to destroy any remaining cancer cells and to prevent a tumor from coming back.
-The medication remains in your bladder for up to an hour and then is drained.
+As part of the TURBT procedure, your doctor may recommend a one-time injection of cancer-killing medication (chemotherapy) into your bladder to destroy any remaining cancer cells and to prevent cancer from coming back.
+The medication remains in your bladder for a period of time and then is drained.

-A radical cystectomy is an operation to remove the entire bladder, part of the ureters and surrounding lymph nodes.
+A radical cystectomy is an operation to remove the entire bladder and the surrounding lymph nodes.
 In men, radical cystectomy typically includes removal of the prostate and seminal vesicles.
-In women, radical cystectomy also involves removal of the uterus, ovaries and part of the vagina.
+In women, radical cystectomy may involve removal of the uterus, ovaries and part of the vagina.

-Radical cystectomy can be performed through a single incision on the lower portion of the belly or with multiple small incisions using robotic surgery.
+Radical cystectomy can be performed through an incision on the lower portion of the belly or with multiple small incisions using robotic surgery.
 During robotic surgery, the surgeon sits at a nearby console and uses hand controls to precisely move robotic surgical instruments.

 - Neobladder reconstruction.
 After a radical cystectomy, your surgeon must create a new way for urine to leave your body (urinary diversion).
 One option for urinary diversion is neobladder reconstruction.
 Your surgeon creates a sphere-shaped reservoir out of a piece of your intestine.
 This reservoir, often called a neobladder, sits inside your body and is attached to your urethra.
-In most cases, the neobladder allows you to urinate normally.
-A small number of people with a neobladder have difficulty emptying the neobladder and may need to use a catheter periodically to drain all the urine from the neobladder.
+The neobladder allows most people to urinate normally.
+A small number of people difficulty emptying the neobladder and may need to use a catheter periodically to drain all the urine from the neobladder.